Researchers & Clinicians

 Our Funding

-The American Cancer Society (ACS) awarded more than $16 million in grants to establish Cancer Health Research Centers (CHERCs) at four Minority Serving Institutions (MSI): University of Illinois Chicago UIC), University of Arizona, Morehouse School of Medicine and Howard University.
+In the initial round of funding, ACS awarded more than $16 million in grants to establish Cancer Health Research Centers (CHERCs) at four Minority Serving Institutions: UIC, University of Arizona, Morehouse School of Medicine and Howard University.
 Each institution received a four-year grant of $4.08 million, beginning January 2022.

-The goal of this grant is to implement solution-based research addressing cancer health disparities to help achieve health equity and reduce cancer mortality.
+The goal of this grant is to implement solution-based research to address cancer health disparities and help achieve health equity and reduce cancer mortality.

-The I-CHER Center at UIC, which sits within the University of Illinois Cancer Center and is made possible with funding from both ACS and support from the Cancer Center, is funding six subaward projects to research scientists, clinician-scientists and a basic science lab postdoctoral fellow, in addition to eight one-year pilot grant projects for early career faculty or postdoctoral fellows.
+The I-CHER Center is funding six subaward projects to research scientists, clinician-scientists and a basic science lab postdoctoral fellow, in addition to six pilot grant projects for early career faculty or postdoctoral fellows.

 Publications